OCHA-DAP/hdx-python-utilities/README.md

     # folder.
 If the iteration were to fail, the temporary folder is not deleted and
     # on the next run, it will resume where it failed.
 Once the whole list is iterated
     # through, the temporary folder is deleted.
+    # What is returned each iteration is a tuple with 2 dictionaries.
+The first contains
+    # key folder which is the temporary directory optionally with folder appended (and
+    # created if it doesn't exist).
+In key progress is held the current position in the
+    # iterator.
+It also contains the key batch containing a batch code to be passed as
+    # the batch parameter in create_in_hdx or update_in_hdx calls.
+The second dictionary
+    # is the next dictionary in the iterator.
-    # The environment variable WHERETOSTART can be set to the starting value.
+    # The environment variable WHERETOSTART can be set to the starting value for example
+    # iso3=SDN in the example below.
 If it is
     # set to RESET, then the temporary folder is deleted before the run starts to ensure
     # it starts from the beginning.
     iterator = [{'iso3': 'AFG', 'name': 'Afghanistan'}, {'iso3': 'SDN', 'name': 'Sudan'}, {'iso3': 'YEM', 'name': 'Yemen'}, {'iso3': 'ZAM', 'name': 'Zambia'}] result = list()
-    for tempdir, nextdict in progress_storing_tempdir(tempfolder, iterator, 'iso3'):
+    for info, nextdict in progress_storing_tempdir(tempfolder, iterator, 'iso3'):
         ...

     # Get current directory of script